kexin94yyds/AI-Sidebar/README.md

-# ChatGPT Panel Chrome Extension
+# AI Panel Chrome Extension

 ## Overview

-This Chrome extension integrates ChatGPT directly into your browser's side panel, allowing users to interact with ChatGPT seamlessly while browsing the web.
-The extension makes it convenient to access ChatGPT without opening a new tab or navigating away from the current page.
+This Chrome extension integrates popular AI chat providers directly into your browser's side panel.
+It supports ChatGPT, Perplexity, and Gemini so you can access them without switching tabs.

 ## Preview